ironfisto/coronaquarantine/README.md

 coronaquarantine

 This is api for tracking states migrantes in country .
-That helps local hospital to find indivdulas to track them and screen them.
+That helps local hospital can  find migrantes ,track them and screen them.